Tokyo > Sendai > Burgenstock > Tono > Nikko > Hakone > Kyoto > Mt Koya > Osaka

 You will also get to explore Matsushima.
 It is known for its 260 small pine-covered islands arising from the pale blue sea highlighting the mystery, beauty, and dynamism of the bay and its islands.

-For the rest of the tour, you will explore Kyoto, the eldest city with many historic treasures.
+For the rest of the tour, you will explore Kyoto, the oldest city with many historic treasures.
 Witness the most iconic Mt Fuji view and visit sights on Mt.
 Koya.

 This tour is perfect for someone who wants to experience a variety of adventure and exploration in Japan.